mchemwotie/IP7/README.md

 ## Run the folllowing to start the app
  `npm start`

-## Technologies Used
-Installed kubernetes tools such minikube, kubectl tools to facilitate deployment of containers to kubernetes.
-Installed docker.
-Google CLoud SDK Shell was used to push gcloud and kubectl commands.

-## Licence/Copyright
-For licence/copyright information check on the Licence.md file.

 ## Open a new terminal and run the same commands in the backend folder
  `cd ../backend`